DivinePixel888/HR-Analytics-Dashboard-Project/README.md

 🚧 **In Progress**

-This project is currently under development.
-The dashboard design, data modeling, and analysis are actively being worked on.
-Updates will be added as new milestones are completed.
+This HR Analytics Dashboard project is currently under development.
+The data model has been established and key workforce KPIs have been created.
+Dashboard development, analysis, and documentation are ongoing.
+Progress updates will be added as major milestones are completed.

 Current Development Stage